-- During the day, the windows are to be opened wide so that the fresh air can circulate in the room and refresh the Energy.
-If the windows are not opened regularly, the Energy in the room gets stale and the room damp.
-This can become a breeding ground for mould and fungus.
-That is not too healthy.
+- Circulation of Energy: During the day, the windows are to be opened wide so that the fresh air can circulate in the room and refresh the Energy.
+If the windows are not opened regularly, the Energy in the room gets stale and the air feels humid.
+This can become a breeding ground for mould and fungus and it is not too healthy.

-- Shape of Room: The shape is to be regular.
+- The shape of Room: The shape is to be regular.
 Either square or rectangular.
 With this shape, the energy circulates in an even manner.
 This minimises the dead areas where the energy stagnates.

-- An even and flat ceiling: The Energy does not flow evenly when the ceiling is slanted or tilted.
+- A level and flat ceiling: The Energy does not flow evenly when the ceiling is slanted or tilted.

 - Overhead cupboards: These are not encouraged.
 This disrupts the regular flow of Energy above the bed.

 - Bedroom Door: This is to be closed when people are sleeping.
-The Energy should be “encased” within the room.
+The Energy is to be “encased” within the room.

 - Death Position: The door should not be in line with the sleeping body.
-This is where the feet face the door directly.
+This is where the feet point directly to the door.
 This is known as the “death position”.

 - En-suite Bathroom: Like the bedroom door, it should be in the lower half of the bedroom, towards the foot of the bed.
 The door of the bathroom should be closed when people are asleep.
 This is to minimise the outflow of Energy from the bedroom.

-- Windows: They can be left opened very slightly.
+- Windows: They can be left open very slightly.
 This is to let the Energy in very gently.
-Also, with closed windows, there can be a build up of condensation on the window glass.
+Also, with closed windows, there can be a build-up of condensation on the window glass.